Whitney Plantation Tour

 Through museum exhibits, memorial artwork, restored buildings and hundreds of first-person narratives, visitors to Whitney will gain a unique perspective on the enslaved people who lived and worked here.

 The early owners of Habitation Haydel, later known as The Whitney Plantation, became wealthy producing indigo before the plantation transitioned to sugar in the early 1800's.

 Whitney is also significant because of the number of its historic outbuildings which were added to the site over the years, thus providing a unique perspective on the evolution of the Louisiana working plantation.

 The Big House is one of the finest surviving examples of Spanish Creole architecture and one of the earliest raised Creole cottages in Louisiana.
 Although a limited portion of the original tour, the house is undergoing renovations in 2021 and it not currently open.

 The Whitney Plantation Historic District is on the National Register of Historic Places.

-As a site of memory and consciousness, the Whitney Plantation Museum is meant to pay homage to all slaves on the plantation itself and to all of those who lived elsewhere in the United States.
+As a site of memory and consciousness, the Whitney Plantation Museum is meant to pay homage to all enslaved people on the plantation itself and to all of those who lived elsewhere in the United States.

 Travel past Laura, Oak Alley, Evergreen, Felicity & St. Joseph Plantations, ghosts of the past that front the Mississippi River, where rich crops of sugar cane, cotton and indigo from these fertile lands once travelled to ports of trade.

-Note: Due to the home's historic nature, access to the second floor is by stairs only.
+Note: Due to the home's historic nature, when open, access to the second floor is by stairs only.
 Walking the grounds is an integral part of this experience.
-Includes guided tour of plantation home and narrated motor coach transportation.

 - Group rates apply to a minimum of 10 adults on our regularly scheduled tours.